1) Valuations

 Some borrowers feel that hiding or obfuscating their existing debt commitments would increase their chances of getting a housing loan.
 This is futile.
 Banks have visibility of all your existing liabilities with other banks via CCRIS, which is maintained by Bank Negara.

-By being honest with bankers / consultants, they are better able to advise you up front on your chances of success so as to better save your time.
+By being honest with bankers/consultants, they are better able to advise you upfront on your chances of success to save your time better.

 5) Credit History

 There is a misconception that if a person has no liabilities at all, they are seen as more creditworthy.
-This is because intuitively, the lesser liabilities you have, the better your financial health.
+This is because intuitively, the fewer liabilities you have, the better your financial health.

 If you do not currently have any liabilities, make it a point to build up your credit history.
 It is good practice to have at least 1 other liability (E.g. credit card) to which you which you make prompt payments before applying for a home loan.